chrisverm/BoatsNShadHoes---Visual-Studio/BoatsNShadHoes/readme.txt

 How to "Play"

+Main Screen ---------------------
+Space = go to game screen
+M     = unlock/lock mouse

+Game Screen ---------------------
 W     = move forward.
 A     = turn to the left.
 D     = turn to the right.
+J     = fire left-side cannons
+K     = fire right-side cannons
+M     = unlock/lock mouse
-Space = fire
+Space = fire all cannons

 Also, you can press 'i' to turn on a debug feature that draws the local basis vectors for every entity.

-Be sure to check the console window for updates in the game that may not be visible.
+Be sure to check the console window for updates in the game that may not be visible or clear.

 /* TROUBLESHOOTING */